 Scallan completed the Bachelor of Science in Nursing (BSN) program through the Army's AMEDD Enlisted Commissioning Program and will receive a commission in the Army Nurse Corps after passing the NCLEX boards in June.

-Click here to read more about Scallan and two other KU Medical Center students who will graduate in May.
+Click here to read more about Scallan and two other KU Medical Center students who graduated in May.

 Peltzer selected for School of Nursing teaching award

 University of Kansas School of Nursing assistant professor Jill Peltzer, Ph.D., APRN-CS, has been selected to receive this year's Phyllis Keeney Lawrence Teaching Award.The selection was announced on Friday by Karen Miller, Ph.D., RN, senior vice chancellor for Academic and Student Affairs at KU Medical Center and dean of the School of Nursing.
 "Congratulations Jill on being an inspiring educator," Miller said.
 Read more.